dejwk/janet/doc/Manual.md

 The language extension allows you to define your native methods in-place.
-Furthermore, the native definitions can contain snippets of Java code, in which you can use most Java expressions and certain statements (e.g. `return`, `synchronized`, `try/catch/finally`), as well as certain new operators (e.g. to convert strings and primitive arrays between Java and native counterparts).
+Furthermore, the native definitions can contain snippets of Java code, in which you can use most Java expressions and certain statements (e.g. `return`, `synchronized`, `try/catch/finally`), as well as certain new operators, e.g. to convert strings and primitive arrays between Java and native counterparts.
 JANET tool translated these Java snippets to JNI calls.

 ## What is JANET not?